sohamxda7/sohamxda7.github.io/README.md

 ## Projects
 ### Schematic and Layout Porting Program
-- **Project**: Created a script that ports schematics and layouts from TSMC22nm to UMC22nm.
+- **Project**: Created a script for a client that ports schematics and layouts from TSMC22nm to UMC22nm.
 - **Scope**: The script handled hierarchical and library-wise porting, including symbol management, parameter adjustments, and cell porting.
 - **Technologies used**: Cadence Virtuoso IC 6.1.8, Skill scripting.